Chiral phase transition and spin alignment of vector mesons with chiral imbalance in a rotating QCD medium: Introduction

-In this work, we will firstly utilize the 2-flavor NJL model to study chiral phase diagram of $T_{pc}-\omega$.
-And then we will systematically investigate the spin alignment of the vector meson $\rho$ by considering the chiral imbalance.
+In this work, we will first utilize the two-flavor NJL model to study the chiral phase diagram of $T_{pc}-\omega$.
+Then we will systematically investigate the spin alignment of the vector meson $\rho$ by considering the chiral imbalance.
 This paper is organized as follows.
-The two flavor NJL model with chiral imbalance under rotation is introduced in Sect.~\ref{sec:2}.
-The quark polarization as well as the spin alignment of the vector meson are introduced in Sect.~\ref{sec:3}.
-The detailed influences of chiral imbalance on chiral phase transition and spin alignment of the vector meson are studied in Section~\ref{sec:4}.
-The summaries and conclusions are made in Section~\ref{sec:5}.
+The two-flavor NJL model with chiral imbalance under rotation is introduced in Sec.~\ref{sec:2}.
+The quark polarization as well as the spin alignment of the vector meson is introduced in Sec.~\ref{sec:3}.
+The detailed influences of chiral imbalance on chiral phase transition and spin alignment of the vector meson are studied in Sec.~\ref{sec:4}.
+The summaries and conclusions are made in Sec.~\ref{sec:5}.